cosmos/cosmos-sdk/docs/spec/governance/02_state.md

 The `Content` on a proposal is an interface which contains the information about the `Proposal` such as the tile, description, and any notable changes.
 Also, this `Content` type can by implemented by any module.
-Such a type must also implement the following `Handler` interface.
+The `Content`'s `ProposalRoute` returns a string which must be used to route the `Content`'s `Handler` in the governance keeper.
+This allows the governance keeper to execute proposal logic implemented by any module.
+If a proposal passes, the handler is executed.
+Only if the handler is successful does the state get persisted and the proposal finally passes.
+Otherwise, the proposal is rejected.

 ```go
 type Handler func(ctx sdk.Context, content Content) sdk.Error